Troyciv/PT_ConjugationTrainer_Anki/README.md

 * Subjuntivo Pretérito Imperfeito (deactivated by default)
 * Subjuntivo Futuro (deactivated by default)

-If you need other conjugations (such as Pretérito mais-que-perfeito or Fururo do pretérito), simply create the cards you like and reimport the csv file.
-You can open the csv file with your preferred spreadsheet application beforehand to see what's available and to check the correct mapping.
+If you need other conjugations (such as Pretérito mais-que-perfeito or Fururo do pretérito), simply create the cards and fields you like and reimport the csv file.
+You can open the csv file with your preferred spreadsheet application before to see what's available and to check the correct mapping.

 **For continetial portuguese** it is even easier.
 Create the missing cards for tu and vós, the corresponding fields already exist, so you don't need to reimport the csv file.